 Each jurisdiction assigns legal claims a deadline, called the statute of limitations, beyond which a person cannot normally file a lawsuit.
 Breach of contract, torts, and other claims each have their own statutes of limitations.
 As you appeal and negotiate with your insurer, you should be aware of your potential legal claims and your jurisdiction's statutes of limitations to ensure you don't lose your right to sue.

 Most people have little experience dealing with insurance companies.
-If your medical claim has been denied by an insurer, you may have options that are worth exploring.
+If your medical claim is denied by an insurer, you may have options that are worth exploring.
 For instance, the insurance company may have denied your claim without conducting a proper investigation.
 This can all be extremely complicated.
-A qualified bad faith insurance lawyer in your state may be able to shed some light on your options.
+A local attorney with experience handling bad faith insurance claims can help you out.